TheMediocreCoder/Sync-CyberArk-Password-Azure-KeyVault-Secret/README.md

-# Sync CyberArk Passsword in Azure KeyVault
+# Sync CyberArk Passswords in Azure KeyVault
-This CyberArk CPM plugin can push or update or sync CyberArk passwords in Azure Key Vault.
+This CyberArk CPM plugin can push or update or sync passwords from CyberArk Vault to Azure Key Vault.

 [Prerequists](#prerequists)